 The switch device is an intelligent device as it sends messages to selected destinations.
 Due to this, it is expensive.

-It is simply an old type of device and nowadays is not generally used.
+It is simply an old device and nowadays is not generally used.

-It is a very sophisticated device and nowadays widely used.
+It is a very sophisticated device and is nowadays widely used.